m-freitag/website-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-I am currently a Predoctoral Fellow at the Chair of Empirical Political Research and Policy Analysis at the Geschwister-Scholl-Institut of Political Science (LMU Munich).
+I am soon taking on a data science job in the pharmaceutical industry.
+Previously, I was a Research Fellow at the Chair of Empirical Political Research and Policy Analysis at the Geschwister-Scholl-Institut of Political Science (LMU Munich).
+I will continue some of my academic projects and teaching in my spare time.

-My research interests include political behaviour, political economy, discrimination, and preference formation.
-Further, I have a strong interest in statistical methodology, causal inference (especially causal graphs) and statistical programming with R and Julia.
+I have a strong interest in statistical methodology, causal inference (especially causal graphs) and statistical programming with R and Julia.
+Furthermore, my research interests include political behaviour, political economy, and discrimination.
 I taught M.A.-level lab sessions and assisted with teaching at the 2020 ECPR Winter School in Methods and Techniques.
-This term, I will teach an [<span style="color:#644155">intro to programming with R</span>](https://m-freitag.github.io/intro-r-polsci/).
+In summer 2021, I taught an [<span style="color:#644155">intro to programming with R</span>](https://m-freitag.github.io/intro-r-polsci/).